tiagomelojuca/otclient-wiki/Roadmap.md

 * Particle engine
 * Sounds
 * Graphics effects
+* Reinvet data/sprites using directories and OTML files

 ## Version 1.0
 By now everything that was planned is finished, the client is encouraged to be used on any other project.